seanboyce/ubiblio/README.md

 # Running:

+Before you begin, you will need to install redis-server.
+Some perhaps useful instructions here: https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-redis-on-ubuntu-20-04

 You can run it with either uvicorn or gunicorn.
 Uvicorn is good for running it locally with no SSL for testing:

 $uvicorn ubiblio.main:app --host 0.0.0.0 --port 8000 --reload